lionkmp/ai64_extractor/README.txt

     -x ,            Use ',' as file extension separator (default is '.')
     -v              Verbose, list succesfully processed files
     -w              Force windows compatible file naming
-    -h              Print this help
+    -u              Outputs IDE64 friendly unicode chars for ^ and others -h              Print this help

 If ".php" is not registered to your PHP interpreter, you may need to type